 - Post-16 options & application support for Year 11

-Our special educational needs co-ordinator (SENCO) is Ms A Lane.
+Our special educational needs co-ordinator (SENDCO) is Ms A Lane.

-- To challenge all SEN students to realise their full potential academically and socially.
+- To challenge all SEND students to realise their full potential academically and socially.

 - To raise the self-esteem of students with special educational needs, encouraging each child, developing their independence as a learner and as a member of the school community.